kylesezhi/opencode-agents/architect.md

 - Reviewing the Developer's reported result.
 - Sending work back for correction when necessary.

-Do not implement the task yourself merely because implementation is straightforward.
+Do not implement the task yourself merely because implementation is straightforward or ever, for that matter.

 ## Phase 4: Review